kwonj-anl/ALEAF_Docs/docs/models/Operation/Operation_Outputs.md

-# GTEP Operation Outputs
+# Operation Outputs

-## Purpose
-This page documents the files produced by the GTEP operation export workflow in A-LEAF.
+This page documents the files produced by the operation export workflow in A-LEAF.

 The source entry point is:
 - [export_LC_GTEP_result_OP](C:/ALEAF/a-leaf/src/model/LCO_GTEP.jl)